 Kevin Sene is a scientist and writer with a love of mountains, estuaries and the coast, and a keen hillwalker and photographer.
 He has written guides on places to visit and the history and wildlife of the Mersey Estuary in Liverpool, Wirral and Cheshire and the coast of Cumbria and the Lake District.
-He has also published a general interest book on tidal bores and three technical books on the links between water and climate.
+He has also published a general interest ebook on tidal bores and technical books on flash floods, flood forecasting and hydrometeorology.
 He is a Fellow of the Royal Geographical Society and has worked extensively in Europe, Africa and Asia.

 The longer version

 Hello.
 I’m a scientist and writer interested in water and climate issues such as floods, droughts and water resources.
 I’ve spent many years working on projects in the UK and overseas, typically providing technical advice, analysing data and running training courses.